 (d) [promoting information sharing of Exploitation activities under an Exploitation Contract;] and

 (e) other measures in accordance with the applicable Standards, and taking into account the Guidelines.

+2. Nothing in these Regulations shall affect the rights and obligations of States pertaining to submarine cables and pipelines under the Convention, including articles 87, 112 and 113 of the Convention.